MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 ```

 ### -PostSubmitMessage
-The PostSubmitMessage parameter specifies the main text to use in the custom message that's shown to users in the Report Message add-in after they submit the message.
-You can use the variable %type% as a placeholder for the type of submission (spam, phish, etc.).
+The PostSubmitMessage parameter specifies the custom message body text to use in notifications after users report messages.
 If the value contains spaces, enclose the value in quotation marks (").

-You need to use this parameter with the PostSubmitMessageTitle parameter.
+You specify the custom title for after reporting messages using the PostSubmitMessageTitle parameter.

-This parameter is meaningful only when the EnableCustomizedMsg parameter value is $true.
+This parameter is meaningful only if the EnableCustomizedMsg parameter value is $true.

+This parameter is meaningful only when the Microsoft integrated reporting experience is turned on as described in the EnableThirdPartyAddress parameter description.

 ```yaml
 Type: String